Skip to main content

 If your accountant requests more information to verify the capital gains and income calculations generated by CoinLedger, you can send them all of the 1099s you received this year.
 However, keep in mind that as long as your entire transaction history has been imported into CoinLedger, you should not need to report any additional information to the IRS.
 Using CoinLedger's tax reports will suffice.

-When providing your crypto income reports and your 1099s to your accountant, make sure to clarify that any crypto income reported through your 1099s is already included in the income reports provided by CoinLedger.
+When providing your tax reports and 1099s to your accountant, make sure to clarify that any crypto income reported through your 1099s is already included in the Schedule 1 provided by CoinLedger.

 If your accountant is looking for even more detailed information, you can send them the Audit Trail report.
 This report details the prices, timestamps, and data sources for every tax calculation CoinLedger made on your tax report.
 You can download this document on the Tax Reports page.